 ‘Look back and reflect to move forward’ - Looking to the past to inform the future

-The aim of our programme is to equip and empower our rangatahi with the knowledge, understandings, and capabilities to make informed career decisions and to be ‘recruitment ready’ as you transition into the world of work.
+Te Haerenga was created to empower you with the confidence, knowledge, and abilities to find your purpose and be ‘recruitment ready’ as you transition into the world of work.

-There is a focus on cultural identity, helping to build your confidence and understanding of the value that your cultural capital and unique story holds in the workplace.
+There is a focus on cultural identity, building confidence and understanding of the value that your cultural capital and unique story hold in the workplace.